amiralles/contest/README.md

 }
 ```

-* Keep in mind that these *special types* are meant to used for **global, assmebly level configuration**.
+* Keep in mind that these *special types* are meant to used for **global, assmebly level, configuration**.
 If you need _test level_ or _class level_ configuration, use the before/after callbacks instead.
 (As shown in the samples above).

 #### How to add class level initialization code
 Use this technique when you want a piece of code to run once (and only once) before any test within the class.